DylanAvila04/CMPM-D3_Dylan_Avila/PLAN.md

 - [x] use loops to draw a whole grid of cells on the map -

-## Tokens
+## Tokens - Finished 11/16/25

 [x] use the luck function with (i,j) to decide whether each cell spawns a token [x] use luck again to choose the token’s value (e.g. 2, 4, 8) in a random way [x] store each cell’s data in a Cell type like coordinates, rectangle, current token value [x] show each cell’s current token value with a permanent label so players can see it without clicking

-## Player interaction
+## Player interaction - finished 11/17/25

-- [ ] define an interaction radius (about three cells away from the player)
+- [x] define an interaction radius of about three cells away from the player
-- [ ] only allow clicks on cells that are within this interaction radius
+- [x] only allow clicks on cells that are within this interaction radius
+      - helpful to also add a distance helper.

-## Inventory and crafting
+## Inventory and crafting - finished

 - [ ] add a heldTokenValue variable that can be either null or the value of the token in hand
 - [ ] implement picking up a token from a cell when I’m not holding anything